csinva/csinva.github.io/_notes/ai/cogsci.md

 ---
 layout: notes
-title: cogsci
+title: Cognitive science
 category: ai
+subtitle: Some notes on a computational perspective on cognitive science.
 ---

 {:toc}

-Some notes on a computational perspective on cognitive science.

 # nativism, empiricism